-Shooting red-colored things in China is an easy task, as its powerful presence can be found every-where.
-All traditional red things have been playing special roles in China: the walls of ancient palaces, the national flag, Chinese knot, lantern, couplet, clothes, traditional paper-cuts for window decorations, and even red tanghulu (sugar-coated haws on a stick).
-Red is the color of the auspicious, signifying reunion, health, happiness, harmony, peace and prosperity.
-Only real things and events can fully display and explain its beauty.
-Only in its relation with people can the color be alive and meaningful.
+Shooting red-colored things in China is an easy task, as its powerful presence can be found everywhere.
+All traditional red things have been playing special roles in China: the walls of ancient palaces, the national flag, Chinese knot, lantern, couplet, clothes, traditional paper cuts for window decorations, and even red tanghulu (sugar-coated haws on a stick).
+Red is the color of the auspicious, signifying reunion, health, happiness, harmony, peace, and prosperity.
+Only real things and events can fully display and explain their beauty.
+Only in its relationship with people can the color be alive and meaningful.
 Here we will reveal the cultural significance of China red.

-Traditionally, a Chinese knot must be bent, tied and crafted from a single red rope, to express the endless circle of happy life.
-That is the most important characteristic of Chinese Knot.
-By combining different knots or other auspicious adornments skillfully, a unique auspicious ornament, especially the red-colored which represents beauty, happiness and wishes, is formed.
+Traditionally, a Chinese knot must be bent, tied and crafted from a single red rope, to express the endless circle of a happy life.
+That is the most important characteristic of the Chinese knots.
+By combining different knots or other auspicious adornments skillfully, a unique auspicious ornament, especially the red-colored which represents beauty, happiness, and wishes, is formed.

 Combining China red, form and complexity in a very traditional type of harmony, the square-shaped “True Love Knot” is the most famous type of Chinese knot.
 Instead of the traditional way to pop the question "will you marry me", you can choose a light-hearted and humorous way to suggest marriage by giving your sweetheart the True Love Knot, indicating "Let's tie the knot".

-Lantern is closely linked with the lives of Chinese people, as you can find it everywhere, especially during festivals and holidays.
-If you happen to do Beijing tours in this period, you'll see red lanterns hanging on the front gate of houses and stores, decorate the street in a unique way.
+A lantern is closely linked with the lives of Chinese people, as you can find it everywhere, especially during festivals and holidays.
+If you happen to do Beijing tours during this period, you'll see red lanterns hanging on the front gate of houses and stores, decorating the street in a unique way.

-Supposed to warn away evil sprits while brightening the mood with the red glow of good luck, red lanterns are considered a necessity of traditional Chinese festivals.
+Supposed to warn away evil spirits while brightening the mood with the red glow of good luck, red lanterns are considered a necessity for traditional Chinese festivals.
 In Lantern Festival (the fifteenth day of the first Chinese lunar month), the preferred warm red of traditional lanterns creates a convivial atmosphere at the family reunion as well as lights up the hope for the New Year.
-Lanterns, especially the red-colored, deserve adoration for the magical element they add to the atmosphere.
+Lanterns, especially the red-colored ones, deserve adoration for the magical element they add to the atmosphere.